slavashmel/triangle-service/README.md

 # Triangle Service Test Framework

-Ad hoc test framework for testing of Triangle Service deployed on https://qa-quiz.natera.com/
+Simple test framework which I developed for testing of Triangle Service deployed on https://qa-quiz.natera.com/

 ## Run tests from GitHub
 To be able to Run pipeline you have to request access.
 Without it you may look previous runs.